 No, potato leafroll is not a starchy new snack.

 Potato leafroll, also known as potato leaf curl virus (PLCV), is a viral disease spread by aphids.
 This disease predominantly affects the vascular tissue of potato plants.
-The potato leafroll virus (Rhizoctonia solani) is responsible for up to 50% of potato crop losses worldwide.
+The potato leafroll virus (Rhizoctonia solani) causes up to 50% of potato losses worldwide.
 That works out to about 20 million tons of lost potatoes each year.
-There is also a sweet potato leaf curl virus, but we’ll leave that one for another day.

 Potato leafroll symptoms